keyboard_arrow_up

 Recyclability

-Unlike conductive coatings, EMI/RF shielding compounds are highly recyclable.
-This is a huge plus in the sustainability category.
+Unlike conductive coatings, EMI/RF shielding compounds are highly recyclable, making them a sustainable option.
+This recyclability is a major advantage in industries striving for eco-friendly manufacturing and waste reduction.

 Permanence